thiblahute/meson-website/Reference-manual.md

 The arguments are used in all compiler invocations with the exception of compile tests, because you might need to run a compile test with and without the argument in question.
 For this reason only the arguments explicitly specified are used during compile tests.

+Note that usually you should use `add_project_arguments` instead, because that works even when you project is used as a subproject.

 ### add_global_link_arguments

     void add_global_link_arguments(*arg1*, *arg2*, ...)